Recipes

 | Project | Current project, local only | Machine-local store | No |

-Team recipes are not created directly.
-Instead, you promote a Global or Project recipe to Team status using Save to Repo in the Recipe Manager.
-This writes the recipe
+You don't create team recipes directly.
+You promote a Global or Project recipe to Team status with Save to Repo in the Recipe Manager.
+That writes the recipe

 Team recipes take priority over project-local recipes.
-If a team recipe and a project recipe share the same name, only the team version is shown.
-New project recipes default to in-repo storage, so they are ready to be committed and shared from the start.
+When a team recipe and a project recipe share a name, only the team version shows.
+New project recipes default to in-repo storage, so they are ready to commit and share from the start.

 The Recipe Manager

-The Recipe Manager is a dedicated dialog for managing all your recipes across all three tiers.
+The Recipe Manager is a dialog for managing every recipe across all three tiers.
 Open it from the action palette (Cmd+Shift+P and search for "Recipe Manager").

-The dialog shows three labelled sections: Global Recipes, Team Recipes (visible when .daintree/recipes/ contains recipe files), and Project Recipes.
+The dialog has three labelled sections: Global Recipes, Team Recipes (visible when .daintree/recipes/ holds recipe files), and Project Recipes.

 Each section header has a "New" button for creating recipes in that tier.